tmdesigned/gutenberg/packages/components/src/dropdown/README.md

 - Type: `String`
 - Required: No

+### noArrow

+ Set this to hide the arrow which visually indicates what the dropdown is anchored to.
+Note that the arrow will not display if `position` is set to `"middle center"`.

+ - Type: `Boolean`
+ - Required: No
+ - Default: `false`

 ### position

 The direction in which the popover should open relative to its parent node.
 Specify y- and x-axis as a space-separated string.
 Supports `"top"`, `"bottom"` y axis, and `"left"`, `"center"`, `"right"` x axis.